 How does Google secure my files?

-If you do enter a password into the Syncdocs app note we do not collect passwords – they stay on your PC.
-Passwords for Google are securely stored only on your local PC, or local network Microsoft Windows Domain Controller Server.
+If you choose not to use OAuth, and do enter an app-specific password into the Syncdocs app note they stay on your PC.
+Passwords are securely stored only on your local PC, or local network Microsoft Windows Domain Controller Server.
 Doc Freedom Syncdocs does not collect them.
 They are used only when connecting to Google cloud services.
 Syncdocs does not store your passwords on our servers, or anywhere on the Internet.
 When communicating your passwords to Google’s servers, TLS (SSL) encryption and authentication is used.

 How are my credentials kept safe?

-We don’t have access to your password.
+We don’t have access to your OAuth token or app-specific password.
 It is stored securely using Window’s secure credential manager vault on your own PC.
 Unless you are on some Windows domains, your password will never leave your PC.

 If you are on a Windows domain, your domain administrator might also store all your desktop settings on the network domain controller, so you can move workstations.
 Your password is included in the workstation settings.

 In other words, your password stays on PC or local network, Syncdocs servers never see it.
 Syncdocs never sends your password to anyone except Google’s servers, and then only using the encryption detailed below: